anujnaruka02/Automated-ML-Modelling-Web-App/README.md

 This is how the web application works.

 **NOTE** -
 The web application is still being trained using various datasets for optimising it and making it efficient for processing every kind of information present in a dataset.
-The required changes will be updated as soom as they are verified and tested.
+The required changes will be updated as soon as they are verified and tested.